MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/add-products-qoi-enhanced.md

 ---
-title: "Add products to quotes, orders, or invoices (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Add products to quotes, orders, or invoices using enhanced experience (Dynamics 365 Sales) | MicrosoftDocs"
-description: "Use the enhanced experience to quickly find and add multiple products that your customer is interested in purchasing to your quote, order, or invoice in Dynamics 365 Sales." ms.date: 03/17/2021 ms.service: dynamics-365-sales ms.topic: article
+description: "Use the enhanced experience to quickly find and add multiple products that your customer is interested in purchasing to your quote, order, or invoice in Dynamics 365 Sales Enterprise." ms.date: 03/17/2021 ms.service: dynamics-365-sales ms.topic: article